Audit Forms and Updates

 The second and third documents are the instructions for the report and an excel template for the production of the Church Financial Report.
 The fields will self-adjust as you enter data.
 As a reminder, the church is responsible for the completion of the underlying Church Financial Report that the auditor or firm will test against.

 One item to be clear on is that charitable contributions must be claimed in the year they were delivered.
-A contribution must either be in the hands of the church or postmarked by December 31, 2017 to be considered a contribution for 2017.
-Pre-dated checks delivered after the end of the year are contributions for 2017.
+A contribution must either be in the hands of the church or postmarked by December 31 to be considered a contribution for that year.
+Pre-dated checks delivered after the end of the year are contributions for the previous year.
 If you have questions on this, please call me or Mr. Stas Jones.

 Please remember that pension payments are canonically required for all clergy employees working three consecutive months and being compensated at least $200 in each of those months.
 Pension contributions are also required for all lay employees working 20 or more hours per week.